 Capital Contribution - with respect to the Member, the amount of money and the net agreed value of any assets (other than money) contributed to the Company by the Member.
 Any reference in this Agreement to the Capital Contribution of a Member shall include a Capital Contribution of its predecessors in interest.

+Closing Date - the date on which the transfer of the Asset LLC Member Interest from the Company to the Trust is completed and the Trust is admitted as a Class B Member of Asset LLC.

 Code - shall mean the Internal Revenue Code of 1986, as amended from time to time, together with the regulations thereunder, as in effect from time to time.
 Section references to the Code are to the Code as in effect at the date of this Agreement and any subsequent provisions of the Code amendatory thereof, supplemental thereto or substituted therefor.

-Company - .
+Company - Preliminary Statement Recital 1.

 Control - the possession, directly or indirectly, through one or more intermediaries, of either of the following: